 Services fail because of gaps and conflicts in their designs.

-Service designs have invisible gaps: missing elements of design that become visible only from the failures they cause.
-This has little to do with ‘lack of empathy’ or ‘lousy research’.
-A lot with the lack of fuller representations of services as systems, such as with engineering drawings, bills of materials, and digital twins, in manufacturing.
+Designs have gaps: missing elements of design that become visible only from the failures they cause.
+This has little to do with ‘lack of empathy’ for users, or not enough UX.
+It has a lot with the lack of fuller representations of services as dynamical systems.
+Unlike in manufacturing, the designs of services don’t have digital twins.

-Service designs have conflicts of interests: between customers and users, and providers and agents.
+Designs have conflicts of interests: between customers and users, and providers and agents.
 What’s good for one group may not be good enough for another.
-Good designs produce higher net values for both sides at the lowest possible price.
-In essence, they are ‘beautiful contracts’ that reduce conflict, reward cooperation, and reject compromise.
+Good designs produce higher values for both sides at the lowest possible cost.
+In essence, they are beautiful contracts that reduce conflict, reward cooperation, and reject compromise.

 Some failures are so far removed from the changes that ultimately cause them, the ‘undo button’ is out of clicks.

-Service design is too important to be left to ‘service designers’.
-It requires the creative intelligence of many disciplines, and an organizational memory system to support the dialog and interaction.
-But then, every discipline has its own way of thinking.
-As John Kay says, we prefer to understand and interpret things through own ‘best and most helpful’ models – ones that make us smart and efficient.
+Thus the designing of services requires the collective intelligence of many disciplines, and a dialogic process that makes the designs free of gaps and conflicts.
+But that is difficult because every discipline has its own way of thinking, because as John Kay says, they prefer to understand and interpret things through their own ‘best and most helpful’ models – ones that make them smart and efficient.

 A story format.